vdhamer/Photo-Club-Hub/.github/README.md

 The `People` tab lists the photographers featured in the app.
 The photographers are shown sorted by name.
-Affiliations to photo clubs are shown inside the person's "card" - unlike the Clubs tab which is essentially club-first rather than person first.
+Affiliations to photo clubs are shown inside the person's "card" - unlike the Clubs tab which is essentially club-first rather than person-first.
 A person may be a member of more than one club (example on the left) or might be a member of one club and former member of another.
 This means a person can have multiple portfolios (such rows can be swiped horizontally).
 Clicking on one of the portfolio images brings you to a screen where you can browse all images in that portfolio.